EmmanuelOwusu/Linear-Regression-and-Bayesian-Optimization/README.md

   * Maximum Likelihood Estimation : is a method of estimating the parameters of a probability distribution by maximizing a likelihood function

-  * Maximum A Posteriori Estimation
+  * Maximum A Posteriori Estimation : is an estimate of an unknown quantity, that equals the mode of the posterior distribution.

  * Bayesian Optimization